Healthy Homes Assessment Frimley

 What We Do

-As building inspectors, we take on all components of professional house inspects.
-We are there to ensure you make the right choice when it comes to buying your next home.
+As building inspectors we take on all components associated with professional house Inspections.
+We’re there to ensure that you make the best choice when it comes to buying your next home.

-We specialise in a variety of services to ensure you are fully aware of the state of any property that you might be considering buying or selling in addition to other solutions.
+We are specialised in a range of solutions to make sure that you are completely updated on the condition of any property that you might be thinking of buying or selling in addition to other solutions.

-Not only do we cooperate with you, we also work with important clients such as local councils, banks, and insurance firms.
-They seem to are pleased with this reassurance provided, thanks to the information included in our reports on building inspections.
+We not only cooperate with you, we also have important clients such as bank branches, local councils, and insurance companies.
+Evidently they are pleased with our peace of mind provided, thanks to the information provided in our building inspection reports.

-We have a systematic approach to your property inspection and the most up-to-date software technology that incorporates digital images into the report, you are able to actually see any issues found.
-Thanks to our detailed reporting it is no wonder that we receive so many referrals from clients our services to their family and acquaintances.
+With our systemised method of conducting your house inspection and the latest software technology which includes digital photos in your report, you can actually see any issues found.
+Through our detailed reporting it is no wonder that we get so many clients recommending our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports